Reckonings is a journal focused on human and cultural change, and justice in its range of interactive dimensions -

 Attention to such themes is often expository and analytic.
 But true reckonings include imagery and story, drama, dance, poetry and song, the world of our dreams, shadow as well as light.
 Wall off or ignore any of these and our exploration of lives and their character risks desiccation and superficiality.

-The pages of Reckonings, accumulated over nearly 14 years now, are diverse but not scattershot.
-The consciousness that informs them is still relatively coherent, still possessed of integrity.
+The pages of Reckonings, accumulated over 18 years now, are diverse but not scattershot.
+The consciousness that informs them is still relatively coherent, still built upon the twin aspirations of integrity and love.
 A useful reader's or browser's guide might be the archives and categories listed on the right side of this first page, and the search box in the same location.

 Justice, hope and history: so inevitably issues of